renderedtext/semaphore-docs-new/source/docs/organizations/permission-levels-in-an-organization.md

 - Change settings
 - Add branches
 - Manually trigger builds and deploys
-- Add and remove projects
+- Add and remove projects from the organization account
 - Manage teams
 - Manage billing
 - Edit the organization profile